Key takeaways:

 If your preferred domain name with your desired extension is already registered, you have several options:

 - Try a different extension.
-Explore other gTLDs or other relevant generic extensions.
-For example, if “yourbusiness.com” is taken, “yourbusiness.store” or “yourbusiness.online” might be available and suitable.
+Explore other gTLDs or other relevant generic TLDs.
+For example, if “yourbusiness.com” is taken, consider using “yourbusiness.store” or “yourbusiness.online” instead.

 - Modify your domain name.
 Consider adding a word, a hyphen, or an abbreviation to your desired name.
 This could help make it available with your preferred extension.